 Welcome to Higher Education at Easton and Otley College.
-We hope you find the information here useful and supportive to aid your decision process in deciding on a higher education programme; whether it is teacher training, sport, animal, equine, ecology, garden design or even zoology.
+We hope you find the information here useful and supportive to aid your decision process in deciding on a higher education programme; whether it is sport, animal, equine, ecology, garden design or even zoology.
 Our College has offered Degree programmes validated by the UEA (top 1% of universities globally) since 2008.

 As a student of Higher Education, you will be expected to become a part of 'the science of your subject area', this is achieved naturally by exploring and interpreting the latest related information and research.
 HE students are also asked to integrate themselves into the wider HE community through taking part in 'extracurricular' activities, maybe those activities organised by our own Students' Union, if not the UEA’s.